Tom Atkins (actor): Early life

-and so, after leaving the Navy, Atkins signed up for college where he met a girl who was involved in a theatre group.
-Tom studied at the Duquesne University in Pittsburgh and was a member of the Gamma Phi fraternity.
+and so, after leaving the navy, Atkins enrolled in college where he met a girl who was involved in a theatre group.
+Atkins studied at Duquesne University in Pittsburgh and was a member of the Gamma Phi fraternity.
 He says: "I was in my 20s already when I got interested in acting and I liked it a lot."

 Career

 Atkins began his career in stage plays both on-and-off Broadway, before moving to Los Angeles to pursue a career in film and television.
 His first movie role was in The Detective, which starred Frank Sinatra.
 Talking of his experience working on his first feature film – and with Sinatra – Atkins says: "It was great!
 It was intimidating and frightening and scary but Frank was great.
 He was very easy to work with.
 He didn't like to do a lot of takes.
 But then it's not like we were doing Shakespeare."